 Core themes range from IoT smart emissions monitoring, hyperlocal air quality monitoring, indoor air quality innovation, air pollution forecasting models based on neural networks, air pollution abatement systems/technologies, and mapping and visualising air quality in real-time, to managing and enforcing clean air and low emission zones, machine learning techniques to analyse weather and emissions data, deploying telematics and geo-fencing technology, EVs and hydrogen buses, mobility-as-a-service, innovative ways to clean polluted air, carbon capture and storage, and commercial sector initiatives such as emissions based parking tariffs and anti-pollution bus stops.
 We also explore the coronavirus crisis as a catalyst for change, accelerating the use of available solutions and motivating investment in new innovation.

-EMISSIONS & AIR QUALITY Smart Class, North 2022 will be hosted in Leeds and is now provisionally scheduled to take place on Friday June 17th (to be rescheduled from January 27th in light of current Omicron infection rates).
+EMISSIONS & AIR QUALITY Smart Class, North 2022 will be hosted at The Carriageworks Theatre, Leeds, on Friday June 17th.
 It follows on from EMISSIONS & AIR QUALITY Smart Class, South 2022 (hosted at Browns Courtrooms, Covent Garden, on March 30th); EMISSIONS & AIR QUALITY Smart Class, South 2021 (hosted last June at The Barn, Greencoat Place Meeting and Conference Centre); and two equally well acclaimed 2019 Emissions & AQ editions (hosted in London and Birmingham).
 Delegates will hear from industry movers, shapers and disruptors during initial rapid-fire thought leadership presentations, before moving on to in-depth consultations with experts and peers during the roundtable discussions.
 In addition, the Smart Class will feature up to 3 keynote presentations from major buyer side stakeholders giving real world insight into their collaborative initiatives, digital journeys and adoptions of emerging, transformative technologies.
 This half day interactive event is free to attend for bona fide delegates satisfying our registration criteria.

 Previous Emissions & Air Quality Smart Classes have attracted senior delegates from stakeholders such as: